osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 	    	- Gas stations drop 1-3 fuel cans (10 fuel) or $1,000 bundles
 	    	- Bars drop 1-3 beers (10 health), shotguns or $1,000 bundles
 	    	- New hospital by Shockwave that drops 1-3 medkits (25 health)
-	    	- New port by Shockwave
+	    	- New port by Shockwave, drops 0-3 cargo containers (same loot as air drops)
 	    	- Houses can no longer keep setting themselves on fire
 	    	- New 737 jumbo jet boid by Shockwave on cities
 	    	- New cessna boid by Shockwave on cities